m417z/ntdoc/descriptions/ntcanceliofile.md

 Function `NtCancelIoFile` sends cancel signal to Device Driver.
-If any IO operation with specified file is pending, it is immediatelly canceled.
+If any IO operation with specified file is pending, it is immediately canceled.

 ### FileHandle